 Making Fleece Blankets for children in emergency care and long-term shelters: Around Valentine’s Day, children of all ages in our YRE program create warm, soft, fleece blankets.
 They tag them with caring messages to children in our community who need extra love and reassurance in times of crisis.

-CROP Hunger Walk: In20ll, our families formed a sizeable team, and walked for hunger with the annual Fresno CROP Walk.
-They carried signs to encourage global hunger awareness and raised lots of funds.
+CROP Hunger Walk: Our families form a sizeable team, and walk for hunger with the annual Fresno CROP Walk.
+They carry signs to encourage global hunger awareness and raised lots of funds.

 Martin Luther King, Jr. Parade: The Senior Youth typically attend this Fresno-wide parade.

-Fresno Rainbow Pride Parade: UU children often attend this parade with their parents.
-They join other church members to march behind the UUCF banner.
+Fresno Rainbow Pride Parade: Our children often attend this parade with their parents.
+They join other church members to march behind the UUCF banner or ride on